-Because a traumatic event causes intense biochemical responses in the body, trauma reactions can be physical, even if the PTE was not:
+Because a traumatic event causes biochemical responses in the body, trauma reactions can be physical, even if the PTE was not:

 Emotional reactions usually fall into two groups: emotional numbing and over-activation.
 People sometimes have a predominant reaction, but often oscillate between numbing or over-stimulated responses.

 - denial, shock and disbelief

 - losing oneself in dreams or fantasy, a sense of not being present, “spacing out”

 - loss of a sense of order or fairness in the world